 The letter forms have similarities to both the title on ALL-STORY and the WESTERN STORY logo.
 Notice the ball-shaped arm of the R, the slanted right leg of the N, the thick-and-thin strokes.
 There are important differences, though: the strip logo is open for color, a featured element of Sunday strips, and it has a surrounding outer outline to hold it apart visually from the background color.
 That outline is very thin, and is dropping out on this example, though it probably looked fine on the original page.
 The letters AR and AN are joined in a logical and attractive way, reminiscent of what J. Allen St. John did on some of his book covers.

 There’s no telling at this point who created the logo, which over time has continued to be used on many Tarzan products, but my guess is it was done by someone with experience in pulp magazine lettering, possibly someone who was familiar with Tarzan’s pulp appearances.
 The character was wildly popular, so that’s not a stretch.
-So, while St. John continued to do something new nearly every time on the book covers, for the strip they stayed with this fine logo every week, helping to establish the Tarzan brand and name.
+So, while artist J. Allen St. John continued to do something new nearly every time on the book covers, for the Sunday strip King Features stayed with this fine logo every week, helping to establish the Tarzan brand and name.
+Since it began before Hal Foster was the Sunday strip artist, it seems unlikely he was involved, but that’s possible.
+The letterer on all of Hal Foster’s comic strips was his friend Charles Armstrong, so it’s also possible he was involved in this design.

 Tarzan made it into the newly emerging comics field early, as in this 1938 issue, but in the form of newspaper strip reprints at first, in anthology titles like this one where he usually didn’t get a solo cover spot or logo.
 It wasn’t until 1948 that a title of his own was launched with new material.